thleontev/NetDevOps/README.md

-Several ansible and python scripts for Network automation rutine.
+Several ansible and python scripts for Network automation routine.